Freezing in PD

 Published by Parkinson's UK, November 2018

-This 7-page PDF discusses what freezing is, why people freeze, where and when it can happen, who freezing is likely to affect, whether freezing is the same as having an OFF episode, whether freezing can be dangerous, treatment options, and what you can do to help yourself, including movement strategies and cueing.
+This 20-page PDF discusses what freezing is, why people freeze, where and when it can happen, who freezing is likely to affect, whether freezing is the same as having an OFF episode, whether freezing can be dangerous, treatment options, and what you can do to help yourself, including movement strategies and cueing.
 There is a short section on what to do if you freeze in a busy place.

-"Freezing" and Parkinson's
+Freezing and Parkinson's

-Published by the National Parkinson Foundation (Now the Parkinson’s Foundation), 2017
+Published by the Parkinson’s Foundation

-This 2-page fact sheet explains what freezing is, what causes or triggers freezing, why freezing it dangerous, how to manage freezing episodes, tricks to get moving again, and how someone can help you during a freezing episode.
+Learn what freezing is, what causes or triggers freezing, why freezing it dangerous, how to manage freezing episodes, tricks to get moving again, and how someone can help you during a freezing episode.

 5 Tricks to Move Through Freezing Episodes in Parkinson's Disease